gammasim/simtools/docs/source/mc_model.rst

 The array of imaging atmospheric Cherenkov telescopes is abstracted in the simulation model and divided into the following components:

 - `telescope_model`_ representing a telescope.
-Defined by its telescope name, allowing to read model parameters from the :ref:`Model Parameters DB` using this name.
+Defined by its telescope name, allowing to read model parameters from the databases using this name.
 - sub-elements of the telescope represented by the modules `mirrors`_ and `camera`_
 - an array of telescopes (especially the telescope arrangement) represented by `array_model`_.